photoprism/photoprism-docs/docs/user-guide/organize/edit.md

 ![Screenshot](img/group-2.png)

-In case you have [*grouped files*](stacks.md) you can change the primary file or ungroup files using the respective buttons.
+In case you have [*grouped files*](stacks.md) you can change the primary file, delete not primary files or ungroup files using the respective buttons.